 The Levain owners have stated they like to keep things simple in their recipes, so I followed their lead in the Levain Bakery Chocolate Chip Walnut Cookie – no vanilla.
 They state on record that “vanilla doesn’t add much flavor”, so they left it out of the recipe.
 Also, I love walnuts with oatmeal raisin cookies, but the Levain Oatmeal Raisin Cookie does not include walnuts, so I left them out of my recipe.

 The straight from the store in NYC Levain Bakery Oatmeal Raisin Cookie (above)

 My version of the Levain Bakery Oatmeal Raisin Cookie

-All the tips for the best Oatmeal Raisin Levain Cookie copycats!
+How to make the best Oatmeal Raisin Levain Cookie copycat!

 For over 30 years, I have been using this recipes for oatmeal cookies.
 Best in the World Oatmeal Cookies, are made with 1/4 cup of cornstarch.
 I decided to use my favorite recipe as a base for making the Levain Oatmeal Raisin Cookie copycat.
 After a few adjustments, I felt it was really close to the real deal!
 Here are a few of the tips I have for making sure to get a perfect result every time you make a Levain copycat recipe: